 Click on the residence hall name to view a PDF of the building floor plan.

-McElwain Hall / Davison Hall - This building was completed in 1956, replacing "Old Main", a previous residence hall.
+McElwain / Davison Hall—This building was completed in 1956, replacing "Old Main", a previous residence hall.
 Originally named new Main Hall, the two "halves" of the residence were renamed in 1965 in memory of two of the college's most distinguished alumnae.
-McElwain was named in memory of Mary Belle McElwain, Class of 1895, who served as a Wilson College faculty member, trustee, Acting Dean, and Acting President.
+McElwain was named in memory of Mary Belle McElwain, Class of 1895, who served as a Wilson College faculty member, trustee, Acting Dean and Acting President.
 Davison Hall was named after Charlotte I. Davison, Class of 1897, who served as a mathematics professor at Wilson from 1903-1946.

-Referred to by students as "Mac/Dav", this residence hall sits atop Lenfest Commons, the student union.
-Mac/Dav offers singles, open doubles, and quads laid out as two floors of two wings each joined by a central lounge.
-There is a community bathroom and a ADA bathroom on each wing.
+Referred to by students as "Mac/Dav," this residence hall sits atop Lenfest Commons, the student union.
+Mac/Dav is comprised of singles and open-double rooms laid out as two floors of two wings each joined by a central lounge.
 During the 2013-2014 academic year, Mac/Dav underwent renovations updating infrastructure systems, installing full kitchens on both floors, addition of air conditioning throughout, and updating bathrooms to full ADA accessibility.
 Mac/Dav also offers elevator access and close proximity to other campus resources and is our first fully ADA accessible residence hall.
-Typical room size, including closets, is: Open Double - 13' x 17'; Single - 7'7" x 17'4"; Quads are 2-room suites approximately 17'5" x 21'10" total area.
+Typical room size, including closets, is: Open Double—13' x 17' ; Single—7'7" x 17'4".